Brogdon’s 3-pointer lifts Pacers past Magic 120-118 in OT

+INDIANAPOLIS (AP) — When Malcolm Brogdon caught a pass from Doug McDermott on the right wing in the waning seconds of overtime, he didn’t hesitate to launch the deep shot.

+“I like to take big shots,” Brogdon said.
+“My teammates and coaches trust me to take shots.
+I trust myself to take big shots.
+I knew where shot clock was, so I just shot the ball.”

-INDIANAPOLIS (AP) — Malcolm Brogdon hit the decisive 3-pointer with 2.8 seconds left in overtime, lifting the Indiana Pacers to a 120-118 win over the Orlando Magic on Friday night.
+Brogdon hit the decisive 3-pointer with 2.8 seconds left in the extra period and calmly accepted his teammates’ congratulations for lifting the Indiana Pacers to a 120-118 win over the Orlando Magic on Friday night.

 Evan Fournier’s 3-point attempt bounced off the rim at the buzzer for Orlando.

 Brogdon led the Pacers with 23 points.
-Jeremy Lamb and Myles Turner each scored 22 points, and Domantas Sabonis contributed 18 points.
+Jeremy Lamb and Myles Turner each scored 22 points, and Domantas Sabonis contributed 18 points, 11 rebounds and nine assists.

+Turner, who had missed the last two games with a right hand injury, started cramping in the fourth quarter.

+“It was frustrating not being out there in OT, but I think it was for the better,” Turner said.

 Fournier scored 26 points for the Magic.
 Nikola Vucevic had 24 points and 12 rebounds.